Environment and biodiversity

 Our approach

 The nature of our operations are accompanied by certain environmental impacts and risks.
-We work to minimise our impacts by integrating environmental management into our activities, including the design, construction, operation and decommissioning of our facilities.
+We work to avoid or minimise our impacts by integrating environmental management into our activities.

-Our hydrocarbon spill preparedness and response framework continues to be a focus across the company’s global portfolio.
+A key mitigation focus is the prevention of hydrocarbon spills.
+Our hydrocarbon spill preparedness and response framework continue to be a focus across the company’s global portfolio.
 The approach is underpinned by a comprehensive process informed by international best practice conventions.
-These require all activities to assess credible spill scenarios to marine environment, evaluate surface and subsea response options, and recommend appropriate response techniques.
+These require all activities to assess to the marine environment, evaluate surface and subsea response options, and recommend appropriate response techniques.
 These activity specific plans are supplemented by corporate plans, regional equipment and locally trained resources.

 Our performance

-Our operations and growth strategy depends on obtaining and maintaining our social licence to operate.
-Given this and the growing pressure on our natural environment, the environmental performance and the management of our environmental impacts is critical to the future success of our business.
+Our operations and growth strategy depends on obtaining and maintaining our licence to operate.
+Given this, and the growing pressure on our natural environment, the environmental performance and the management of our environmental impacts is critical to the future success of our business.

-In 2023, we developed new oil pollution emergency plans that contributed to regulatory acceptance of 11 environmental approvals across our Australian assets.
-We also delivered capability and training programs for regions where we operate.
-We continue to engage with regional and international industry groups to assist in proactively managing and monitoring emerging risks.
+In 2024, we developed new oil pollution emergency plans that contributed to regulatory acceptance of 11 environmental approvals across our Australian assets.
+Additionally, we implemented training and capability-building programs in the regions where we operate.
+Our collaboration with regional and international industry groups remains a priority, enabling us to proactively address and monitor emerging risks.

 Environment data table